 Teachers will be jointly employed by the board and CSUSA, and administrators and staff will be solely employed by CSUSA.
 This arrangement is necessary for the administration of employee benefits and pay and does not reduce the boards authority to hire and fire teachers, and complies with N.C.
 Gen. Stat.
 115C-238.29F(e)(1).
-This type of arrangement was has been reviewed and approved by legal counsel for the Department of Public Instruction and the State Board of Education and has been in place for other EMO-managed charter schools, prior to the submission of this application.
+This type of arrangement has been reviewed and approved by legal counsel for the Department of Public Instruction and the State Board of Education and has been in place for our management agreements for Langtree and Cabarrus, as well as for other EMO-managed charter schools, prior to the submission of this application.